 As part of his summer statement Chancellor Rishi Sunak announced a VAT cut from 20% to 5% for businesses in tourism and hospitality, which includes concerts and shows.

-The Department of Digital, Culture, Media and Sport also announced that there would be easing of restrictions to allow open-air performances to resume from Saturday in a very limited way.
+The Department of Digital, Culture, Media and Sport also announced that there would be easing of restrictions to allow open-air performances to resume over Summer 2020 in a very limited way.

 What can you do?